rwgrier/rwgrier.github.io/_posts/2021/2021-04-23-uikeycommand-part-1.md

 ## How do I implement my own UIKeyCommand?

-There are several parts to implement UIKeyCommands in your app.
-First, is the UIKeyCommand object itself.
+There are two parts to implement UIKeyCommands in your app.
+First, is the `UIKeyCommand` object itself.
 Then these UIKeyCommands need to be integrated into the app.

 The [initializer for UIKeyCommand](https://developer.apple.com/documentation/uikit/uikeycommand/3358593-init "UIKeyCommand init") has a lot going on.
 You don’t need to use every parameter.
 Here are the minimum parameters to create a UIKeyCommand object.
 Those parameters are: